 You’ll figure it out.
 Although you can get the widget for free, I paid for Freado’s premium service, and I’m almost certain some of the sales can be tracked to that website.
 I know I can do more to invest in that website, and I will when some of the more pressing deadlines are over.

-You only need to know one thing about this, and that is this: There is not one website that shows you all the books you’ve sold.
+You only need to know one thing about tracking sales, and that is this: There is not one website that shows you all the books you’ve sold.

 The print copies that you sell are found in your Member Dashboard on CreateSpace, and your Kindle copies that you sell are found on your KDP Amazon page.